Form a Corporation in Mississpippi

 Want to learn more about registered agents?
 Visit hour article entitled, What is a Registered Agent?
 Why Do I Need One?

 The name you submit to the state in your articles of incorporation must be clearly available for you to use in the State of Mississippi according to the records of the Secretary of State.
 If not, your filing will be rejected.
 The name cannot be such as to mislead the public in some way, or resemble another so closely as to lead to deception.
 There are other statutory requirements also.

 Both to comply with the law, and of course for your own best branding, you should spend some effort developing your company name.
 You can run name searches yourself, or SunDoc is able to perform name searches or reserve your corporation name for you.

 You can apply for your EIN by submitting Form SS4 to the IRS, at no charge.
 SunDoc can apply for this on your behalf also.
 See our EIN page.

-If you plan to structure your company as an S Corporation, you may want to read our article on Forming an S Corp in Mississippi.
-Otherwise we suggest reading our article on Forming a C Corp in Mississippi.
+If you plan to structure your company as an S Corporation, you may want to read our article on C Corporation vs. S Corporation.
+The article provides general information between the two corporate tax Structures.